-Advanced Composition 1 provides robust and personal writing instruction for high school students.
-They will refine composition skills through imitative writing and essay construction.
-Students practice emulating the voice of consummate authors by closely examining tone, diction, and syntax.
+Advanced Composition 1 provides high school students robust and personal writing instruction.
+They refine composition skills through imitative writing and essay construction.
+Students practice emulating the voice of consummate authors by closely examining tone, arrangement, diction and syntax.
 This course reinforces prior grammar instruction through the analysis of complex sentence structures.
-Thesis-based writing assignments challenge students to develop increasingly sophisticated essays, including various modes of appeal, argument, and arrangement.
-Students will enhance lateral thinking skills concerning literature and will practice research skills by drawing from outside sources.
+Thesis-based writing assignments challenge students to develop increasingly sophisticated essays, incorporating various modes of appeal, argument and arrangement.
+Students enhance lateral thinking skills concerning literature and practice research skills by drawing from outside sources.